 The Ocean Reef Aria full-face snorkel mask is very similar to the Tribord.
-It’s overall a very solid mask made from some of the best material around.
+It’s overall a very solid snorkeling mask made from some of the best material around.
 It is a high-quality mask, fits great and works as advertised.

-This is an overall good full-face mask.
-It’s a high-quality product that will last you a long time.
-The price in our opinion is too high.
+The Ocean Reef Aria snorkeling mask is an overall good full-face mask.
+It’s a high-quality snorkeling mask that will last you a long time.
+The price in our opinion is on the high side.
 And you have to pay money if you want to add the GoPro camera mount.

 As already mentioned above, we also have a comparison between the Aria and the Subea Easybreath.
-You’ll be able to figure out for yourself which of these two masks might be best for you.
+You’ll be able to figure out for yourself which of these two full-face masks might be best for you.

 HEAD/Mares Sea Vu

 One of the newer models on the market is the Head/Mares Sea Vu.
-You will find the goggles marketed under the Head brand and other times under the Mares brand.
+You will find the mask marketed under the Head brand and other times under the Mares brand.
 The reason being that Head owns Mares and depending on which market you look at you might find one or the other or both.

 In short, this is a great mask.
 It comes in several sizes and color mixes.
 You can pick from four different sizes and get it in five different colors.
 Not all color schemes are available in all sizes so you might have to compromise a little.

-The mask has a flat lens and sits comfortably on your face.
+The full-face snorkel mask has a flat lens and sits comfortably on your face.
 The design provides excellent visibility in all directions through its rather large lens.
 The lens is made from shatterproof polycarbonate and offers crystal clear views of the world underwater.

 Head/Mares designed it to prevent any kind of fogging and successfully does that.
 There is a purge valve at the bottom that lets you easily clear any water that might have gotten into the mask.